HelgeG/idontime-bot/README.md

 By default, the script will generate IN and OUT entries for the current day, with entry at 9am, and exit at 6pm.

-The script requires a ruby installation (written in Ruby 2.7.2).
+The script requires a ruby installation (written using Ruby 2.7.2).

+The dependencies can be installed with help of the bundler gem (gem install bundler), and then using the commnad `bundle install` in the project directory.

+If the macOS gatekeeper doesn't want to launch the chrome webdriver, the following command can be used to circumvent the problem:

+`$ xattr -d com.apple.quarantine /usr/local/bin/chromedriver` (adjust the path if installed in another location).

 ## Usage